ngageoint/opensphere/DEVELOPING.md

 Ensure that the executables `git`, `node`, and `java` are in your `PATH`.

+[Clone|https://help.github.com/articles/cloning-a-repository/] your repository, and change directory into the clone.

 Install the dependencies by running

     $ npm install